About Nesta

 Taking on board our own learnings and feedback from the sector, we are aiming to better target the needs of organisations with even further flexibility and a greater range of products on offer.

 Arts Impact Fund has now launched a survey to explore the demand for repayable finance in the sector.
 We believe this work is critical to helping arts and culture organisations make informed decisions about funding, and supporting funders to develop relevant support for the sector.
-You can take part in the survey.
 The findings will generate valuable insights into the appeal of and demand for repayable finance, familiarity with the concept of social investment, and key issues that organisations face when considering their funding options.

 Author